dwbuiten/dumpindex/README.md

 See: http://godoc.org/github.com/dwbuiten/dumpindex/ffmsindex

+# ffindex Versions

+Each supported ffindex version is tagged in the git repository as `vN`, where `N` is the ffindex version.
+For example: `v1` or `v4`.

 # Tool

 This dumpindex tool can be used to dump a given ffindex file to human-readable JSON, via: